 *You will notice that a “Box Exacta” and a “Quinella” is exactly the same bet.
 However the “Quinella” minimum wager is just $2 and has a smaller payout than the “Box Exacta”

-Unlike other sports, where you get the exact odds when you place your bet, horse racing odds are calculated by what is known as a “Pari-Mutuel System.”
-In simple terms, the odds are determined by the people wagering on the race.
-They are calculated based on the amount of total money bet on a horse in comparison to how much is bet on the other horses in the field.
+Odds are calculated based on the amount bet on a horse in comparison to how much is bet on the other horses in the field.
 The more money bet on a single horse, the worse his odds will get.

-If you are placing your bet(s) at an actual racetrack, here’s a quick rundown of what you need to have ready at the window for each wager.
+Plan on placing your bet(s) at an actual racetrack?
+Here’s a quick rundown of what you need to have ready at the window for each wager.

 - Name of the track at which the race is being held